ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 The `api gateway` is implemented by either using a nginx @web_nginx reverse proxy or a kubernetes Ingress @web_kubernetes_ingress depending on the deployment method.
-All the incoming http requests reache this componet at first and then they get redirected to the desired service.
+All the incoming http requests reach this component at first and then they get redirected to the desired service.
 This enables us to have a single component which can be configured with rules.
 Additionally, we have the benefit to serve the whole application under a single owned domain name and